 IF YOU ARE IN THIS SITUATION, PLEASE RECONSIDER WHAT YOU ARE DOING!!
 This kind of thinking is a recipe for disaster.
 I know there are deadlines, I know you think you need to do it sooner rather than later, but it is NOT worth failing the PTE and losing confidence just because you wanted to get the exam over with.

 2. Stop doing practice questions immediately!
 Now that you know where you stand with your level, it’s time to work on your weak points.
 Our PTE experts can help you with this.
-Not only can they work with you to create a realistic study plan that suits your needs and timeline, they can provide support in the areas where you struggle most.
+Not only can they work with you to create a realistic study plan that suits your needs and timeline, but they can also provide support in the areas where you struggle most.
 Many people don’t realize that they struggle in a broad area like reading or writing because they lack or have forgotten the building blocks (like basic grammar, sentence structure or format) that these broad skills are based on.

 Our teachers can identify the missing building blocks and help you add them to your repertoire.
 Practicing questions over and over won’t help you improve or get the PTE test result you need.
 Building on your knowledge will.
 If you’re looking for free resources, check out our free PTE webinars and the PTE activities available on this blog!

 3. Reassess yourself.
 After you’ve worked on your skills, you’ll need to know where you stand again.
 Feedback from your E2Language tutor is an excellent way to assess your new level.
 Now is also the time to try out some more practice questions and get a sense of your improvement.
 Once you are comfortable with your improvement in your weaker areas, it’s time to get serious about practice questions.